aws-samples/swift-chat/README.md

     - `GPT-4.1 mini`
     - `GPT-4.1 nano`

-Additionally, if you have deployed and configured the [ClickStream Server](#getting-started-with-amazon-bedrock), you can enable the **Use Proxy** option to forward your requests.
+Additionally, if you have deployed and configured the [SwiftChat Server](#getting-started-with-amazon-bedrock), you can enable the **Use Proxy** option to forward your requests.

 </details>